davidgru/nfc-door-control-system-esp32-firmware/Readme.md

-This project is part of the nfc-door-controll-system: https://github.com/l-nn-rt/nfc-door-controll-system
+This project is part of the nfc-door-control-system: https://github.com/l-nn-rt/nfc-door-control-system

 # Software requirements
 * PlatformIO to upload the software to the esp32 (We recommend PlatformIO extension for vscode)